mugahed94/Hotel-Management-System/README.md

 ## System Features and Requirements

 ### Functional Requirements
-Under construction...
-system goals and how will function to deliver user's needs.
-detailed description of the application’s features and the user’s needs.
+The system should be abl to provide the following :

 - Welcome page asking the client if he/she was a guest or admin/staff.
 - Different page for every type of users.